Install Windows SBS 2011 Standard in migration mode

-Insert the media that contains the drivers, and then click Browse in the Load driver dialog box.
+Insert the removable storage device that contains the drivers, and then click Browse in the Load driver dialog box.

 Browse to the location of the drivers, and then click OK.

 When you finish installing the drivers, on the Select the driver to be installed page, click Next.
-This returns you to the Where do you want to install Windows? page.
+You are returned to the Where do you want to install Windows? page.

 On the Where do you want to install Windows? page, create and then select the partition where you want to install the operating system.

-If the hard disk that you want to use is not listed, such as a Serial Advanced Technology Attachment (SATA) drive, you must first download the driver for the hard disk.
-Obtain the driver from the manufacturer, and then save it to removable media, such as a USB flash drive.
-Insert the removable media in your server, click Drive options (advanced), and then click Load Driver.
-After the driver is loaded and the hard disk is listed, complete one of the following steps:
+If the hard disk that you want to use is not listed, such as a Serial Advanced Technology Attachment (SATA) drive, you must download the driver for the hard disk.
+Obtain the driver from the manufacturer, and then save it to a removable storage device, such as a USB flash drive.
+Insert the removable storage device into your server, click Drive options (advanced), and then click Load Driver.
+After the driver is loaded and the hard disk is listed, complete one of the following steps.

 To create a partition from unpartitioned space, click the hard disk that you want to partition, click Drive options (advanced), click New, and then type the partition size in the text box.
 For example, if you use the recommended partition size of 120 gigabytes (GB), type 120000, and then click Apply.
 After the partition is created, click Next to format the partition.